kentonliao/cs50fp/README.md

 I've always wanted a web service to manage my cryptocurrency assets, and the Week 9 problem set "finance" covered most of the logic.
 However, stock trading and cryptocurrency trading operate differently, and I don't intend to rely on CS50's "training wheels" anymore.
 So, I learned how to connect to SQLite, applied for CoinMarketCap's API to get real-time cryptocurrency prices, and tried using the LINE Notify API to send price alerts.
 This is the most important feature of this project.

-Below I will introduce the content of each function.
+Below I will explain the content of each function.

 - **app.py**:
   - **after_request()**: This code is borrowed from "finance," primarily to ensure that the response is not cached, using the response method.